 Over time, the contest has led to valuable public and media exposure for the top business plans and spurred economic growth in Wisconsin.
-Finalists will share in more than $100,000 in cash and in-kind prizes.
+In 2018, finalists shared in more than $150,000 in cash and in-kind prizes.

 Wisconsin residents 18 years old and older are eligible, as are teams from Wisconsin-based businesses and organizations.
 Businesses or teams from outside the state are also eligible to compete if they demonstrate intent to base or expand their business in Wisconsin.
 Entrepreneurs may also enter multiple ideas, though each idea must be separate and distinct.

 Companies or individuals that have raised less than $25,000 in private equity for their plans in a current form are eligible to enter.
 Generally speaking, private equity refers to angel and venture capital.

 As with past contests, the 2019 competition will take place in stages:

 - In Phase 1, which is open until 5 p.m.
 Thursday, Jan.
 31, 2019, the contest will accept idea abstracts on the website.
 Entries should be roughly 250 words (or no more than 2,000 characters, including spaces) and will be graded by the pool of BPC judges.
 The top 50 idea abstracts will advance to Phase 2.

 - In Phase 2, which runs from Feb.
 18 to 5 p.m.
 March 11, 2019, the top 50 idea abstracts will submit an executive summary.
 The top 20 executive summaries will advance to Phase 3.
 A mentored “boot camp” for contestants will be held in early March.